VietPhamTuyen/kodo-python/README.rst

 kodo-python
 ===========

-kodo-python is a set of high-level python bindings for the Kodo Network Coding C++ library.
+kodo-python contains a set of high-level python bindings for the Kodo Network Coding C++ library.
 The bindings provide access to basic functionality provided by Kodo, such as encoding and decoding of data.
 The examples folder provides sample applications showing usage of the python API.

 .. image:: http://buildbot.steinwurf.dk/svgstatus?project=kodo-python
     :target: http://buildbot.steinwurf.dk/stats?projects=kodo-python